sputn1ck/chantools/README.md

-  compactdb           Create a copy of a channel.db file in safe/read-only mode deletepayments      Remove all (failed) payments from a channel DB derivekey           Derive a key with a specific derivation path dropchannelgraph    Remove all graph related data from a channel DB dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database
+  compactdb           Create a copy of a channel.db file in safe/read-only mode deletepayments      Remove all (failed) payments from a channel DB derivekey           Derive a key with a specific derivation path doublespendinputs   Tries to double spend the given inputs by deriving the private for the address and sweeping the funds to the given address.
+This can only be used with inputs that belong to an lnd wallet. dropchannelgraph    Remove all graph related data from a channel DB dumpbackup          Dump the content of a channel.backup file dumpchannels        Dump all channel information from an lnd channel database